-South Carolina’s beautiful natural diversity and rich cultural history brings joy to the lives of residents and visitors alike.
-But far too many individuals, families and communities are not able to enjoy these qualities due to the grip of drug or alcohol addiction.
+South Carolina’s beautiful natural diversity and rich cultural history bring joy to the lives of residents and visitors alike.
+But far too many individuals, families, and communities are not able to enjoy these qualities due to the grip of drug or alcohol addiction.

 South Carolina addiction treatment programs are working to change this devastating reality.
 These potentially life-changing programs give a person the opportunity they need to build a more balanced, sober life.

 South Carolina Substance Abuse Statistics

 Substance abuse and addiction take many forms in South Carolina.
 Substance use disorders range from those caused by alcohol to those that are fueled by illicit or prescription drug abuse.